 Many aquatic habitats have become degraded, causing declines in native fish populations.
 We are researching how to improve habitats for native fish and monitoring the effectiveness of rehabilitation actions.

 Information on our fisheries research work is published in various scientific journals, reports and other publications.
 The Department has it's own publication known as the Fisheries Final Report Series which is used to publish some of our research findings.
-All of the Department's research findings since January 2000 are summarisied here.
+The 10 most recent report/publications are:

 Our major research sites